Process and Requirements

 - CV or résumé

 Official GRE general exam score report.
-[CEE will not be accepting GRE scores for the 2020-2021 graduate admissions cycle]
+[CEE and the Interdepartmental Program in Transportation will not be accepting GRE scores for the 2020-2021 graduate admissions cycle]

 - One electronic copy of transcript(s) from all universities you have attended.
 We don’t require official transcripts until after a student has been admitted to the department.